anshjohri3/SpaceOrbitersvipss/README.md

 This will install dependencies and start the AR solar system feature on your local host.

 5- Run "chatroom" Feature:
-Navigate to the "chatroom" folder inside "95-SpaceOrbiters-main".
+Navigate to the "chatroom" folder inside "SpaceOrbitersvipss".
 Right-click inside the "chatroom" folder and select "Git Bash Here".
 Execute the following commands:
 -   npm install